larsjuhljensen/JensenLab/_pages/training_omicsvisualizer.md

 We will now visualize the time-series data onto the subnetwork, showing the columns with different time points as slices in a donut visualization.

 Click the donut button above the table or go to the menu **Apps → Omics Visualizer → Create donut visualization**.
 In the first dialog, choose the data to visualize: select **min0** as the first value set, click the **+**, select **min5** as the second value set, and repeat this process to add all the time points in order.
 Choose **Continuous** as mapping, and **--- NONE ---** as labels.
 Click **Next >** to get to the second dialog, select ring is **row** to turn the columns into slices, and then simply **Draw** to visualize the data with the default palette and color gradient.

-To enhance the visualization, we will modify it.
-Click the donut button above the table or go to the menu **Apps → Omics Visualizer → Create donut visualization**.
-Do not modify the first dialog and click on **Next >**.
-Change the meaning of the ring by selecting **row**, so that one row of the table will be one ring, and each column will be a slice.
-Click **Draw** to apply your modifications.

 _Is the visualization applied to the first network too?_